 A mental model is more like a searchlight than a road map.
 It doesn’t tell you the answer directly, or where to find the answer, it shows you how to look for it.
-A mental model is heuristic – it enables you to learn and discover for yourself, in this it is a far cry from analgorithm is a set of well-defined instructions for carrying out a particular task.
+A mental model is heuristic – it enables you to learn and discover for yourself, it is a far cry from analgorithm well-defined instructions for carrying out a particular task.
 Algorithms are predictable, deterministic, and not subject to chance.

 A mental model is a technique that helps you look for an answer.
 Its results are subject to chance because a mental model tells you how to look, not what to find.
-It doesn’t tell you how to get directly from point A to point B. It might not even know where point A and point B are.
-In effect, a mental model is an algorithm in a clown suit.
+It doesn’t tell you how to get directly from point A to point B. In effect, a mental model is an algorithm in a clown suit.
 It’s less predictable, it’s more fun, and it comes without a 30-day, money-back guarantee.

 Here is an algorithm for driving to your grandma's house.
 Take Highway 290 West to Rosemont.
 Take the State Street exit and drive 2.5 miles up the Congress Parkway.
 Turn right at the light by the gas station, and then take the first left.
 Turn into the driveway of the large white house on the left, at 111 Clear City.

 Here’s a mental model for getting to your grandma's house.
 Find the last letter we mailed you.
 Drive to the town in the return address.
 When you get to town, ask someone where our house is.
 Everyone knows us - someone will be glad to help you.
-If you can’t find anyone, call us from a public phone, and we’ll come get algorithm gives you the instructions directly.
-A mental model tells you how to discover the instructions for yourself, or at least where to look forare you going to be a great thinker or just follow computer generated directions?
+If you can’t find anyone, call us from a public phone and we’ll give you the instructions directly.
+A mental model tells you how to discover the instructions for yourself, or at least where to look for help.
+Are you going to be a great thinker or just follow computer generated directions?

 Mental models are multidisciplinary, problem-solving techniques.
 They can be applied in any setting, at school, in your career, and life in general, too.
 These big ideas from big disciplines teach you how to approach a problem from a broad perspective.
+Mental model is a toolkit in your back pocket.
+Equipped with only one tool, you only know what to do when approaching a nail.
 Don't be the person with the hammer who thinks every problem looks like a nail, use mental model techniques to find answers instead.